 For an international student, the average food costs around 100-150 EUR/ month.
 Other options are buying groceries from cheap supermarkets like Lidl, Auchan, Carrefour, Leclerc, and Tesco that help you save money and manage your finances.
 Restaurants offer a reasonable and affordable price per meal for 5 EUR, or you can consider a three-course meal for two around 23 EUR.
 Light drinks cost 2 EUR, which is also affordable.

 Cars are definitely not the option if you want to manage your finances well.
 The gasoline rate keeps changing; however, the average price is 1 EURO a litre and that doesn’t take you really far.
 Public transport is a much better option as you can avail unlimited transport services by paying a little less than 50 euros for the entire semester.
 The pass thus obtained is valid for six months.
 Furthermore, Poland is a pedestrian-friendly country so you can choose to walk to places that are not really far.

 International students can get a 50% discount on public transportations by showing their Student ID.
 National railways even allow a discount of 37% for students up to age 27 in Poland.

 International students in Poland can continue their studies as well as work part-time for their daily expenditures.
 Generally, students get jobs like foreign language teachers, waiters/waitresses, childminders, shop assistants/ bartenders, or cleaners.
 Though few of the jobs need one to have a command over the Polish language, some posts do not need it.
 Moreover, English is always in demand at most places so if you are well-versed with that, it would be great.

-Also, we advise that if you are choosing Poland for your degree programme, make sure that you learn Polish while you are in your native country only.
+Also, we advise that if you are choosing Poland for your degree programme, make sure that you learn Polish.
 It is always a good idea after all to know the main language of the nation you are going to.